tomastrajan/grunt-ngsrc/README.md

 > tl;dr Find and add your Angular.js source files into index.html automatically

 Find and add Angular.js files to index.html automatically and in correct order (also applicable for source files of any other framework).
-Great for development builds, inspired by [usemin](https://github.com/yeoman/grunt-usemin) which I eagerly recommended for handling of production builds.
+Great for development builds, inspired by [usemin](https://github.com/yeoman/grunt-usemin) which is strongly recommended for handling of production builds.

 ## Getting Started
 This plugin requires Grunt.